skjdghsdjgsdj/babypod-hardware/README.md

 * It MUST be compliant with [Adafruit's specifications for a Feather's physical dimensions and hole locations](https://learn.adafruit.com/adafruit-feather/feather-specification), although the bottom-right hole isn't needed.
 * It SHOULD have an onboard battery monitor that measures battery charge _percentage_, not just battery _voltage_.
 Boards with a LC709203 or MAX17048 chip work.
 If you pick a Feather without one of those two chips, then get an [Adafruit LC709203F LiPoly / LiIon Fuel Gauge and Battery Monitor](https://www.adafruit.com/product/4712).
 The assembly instructions note how to integrate it.

 Another Feather that works is [Unexpected Maker's Feather ESP32-S3](https://www.adafruit.com/product/5399) which is a bit more expensive and will require the "fuel gauge" above, further adding to the cost.
+On the plus side, it has a STEMMA QT port on the side so you don't need to strip a cable, and its charge LED aligns with the 3D printed model.
+Its build of CircuitPython also does allow reading from the `VBUS` pin so BabyPod will know its charging vs. on battery state.

 #### Other part variations